 posted byShotaro Nabeya29/06/2020

-9 Tips to keep your dog safe and zen during fireworks season.
+9 Tips to help you keep your dog safe and zen during fireworks season.

 According to the American Humane Association, 10 million cats and dogs go missing every year, and as reported by the Coalition for Reuniting Pets and Families, less than 23% of these beloved animals are reunited with their owners.

 These 9 tips below will help you calm your beloved animal companion!

 Although pets go missing all year round, it is during the Fourth of July weekend where there is a spike in missing animals.

 Frightened dogs instinctually run from whatever is scaring them, so imagine what would happen if fireworks kept going off.

 Most people might think it is fine to leave their dogs in a fenced yard, but a frightened dog filled with adrenaline can jump moderately high.

 A frightened dog can also cause a lot of damage to its surroundings when left unattended, so make sure you don’t leave your dog alone in the house while partying!